Fixed-rate ISAs are a type of tax-free savings account.

 Managing your account

-You will receive a passbook for this account.
+You will have a passbook for this account.
 To discuss the account you can visit your local branch or agency or contact us by telephone on 0800 834 312.

 We will write to acknowledge your cancellation and notify you that the cancelled subscription does not count as a subscription to an ISA.